ShahzainAhmed/Dart/README.md

 // Output: The sum of 86 and 10 is: 96
 ```

-## Optional Positional Parameters in Functions
+## Optional Parameters in Functions
 1. Positional Parameters
 2. Named Parameters
 3. Default Parameters